gordicaleksa/Open-NLLB/GETTING_STARTED.md

 TL;DR: the high-level workflow is the following:
 1. (Optional) Run the filtering stage - data preparation can also work directly on "raw" bi-text (i.e. w/o filtering)
-2. Run 3 Python scripts (see the README above for more details) to create data preparation config files.
+2. Run the `prepare_extra_configs.py` to create data preparation config file.
-3. Modify `prepare_data.yaml` config to setup the data preparation stage linking to the configs from the previous step.
+3. Modify `prepare_data.yaml` config to setup the data preparation stage linking to the config from the previous step.
 4. The data preparation stage will then do the following:
     - Validation checks - makes sure that all bi-text source/target files have the same number of lines.
     - Concatenates the data from all the datasets for a particular language direction (e.g. `eng_Latn-rus_Cyrl` might exist in datasets `A`, `B`, and `C` and so we concat all 3 of those files into a final one).